Chemistry of Materials Lectureship and Best Paper Award

 Award Announcement and Nature

-The recipients shall attend the Fall National ACS Meeting’s “Chemistry of Materials Lectureship and Best Paper Award Symposium”.
-This symposium shall be held the same year the winner is selected and will be hosted alternately by the PMSE and Inorganic Chemistry Divisions.
+The recipients shall attend the Spring National ACS Meeting’s “Chemistry of Materials Lectureship and Best Paper Award Symposium”.
+This symposium shall be held in the spring following the year the winner is selected and will be hosted alternately by the PMSE and Inorganic Chemistry Divisions.
 This symposium will feature two award presentations by co-authors of the winning article, and talks by several invited speakers chosen by the Editor-in-Chief with the approval of the Divisions’ Chairs.
 When the symposium is hosted by PMSE, the award plaque will be presented at the PMSE Award Ceremony and Reception.

 About Our Sponsor